 “As a consequence, the mid-21st century mind might almost be infantilised, characterised by short attention spans, sensationalism, inability to empathise and a shaky sense of identity."

 In a fast-paced world everybody is looking for ways to multitask better.
-Stanford University undertook a study to demonstrate how social media may have rerouted our brain’s ability to multitask.
+Stanford University undertook a study published on pnas.org to demonstrate how social media may have rerouted our brain’s ability to multitask.
 The research explored the cognitive demands of media multitasking and found that those who had lower media multitasking behaviours were better able to filter out irrelevant environmental stimuli and concentrate on a single task.

 The internet was designed for convenience and connection however it seems its ubiquitous nature is making it harder to focus on primary tasks by giving us more distractions than ever before.